skrub-data/skrub/doc/getting_started.rst

 Encoding data
 -------------

-When a column contains dirty categories, it can be encoded using the :class:`~skrub.GapEncoder`.
+When a column contains dirty categories, it can be encoded using one of ``skrub``'s encoder, such as the :class:`~skrub.GapEncoder`.

 The :class:`~skrub.GapEncoder` creates a continuous encoding, based on the activation of latent categories.
-It will create continuous encoding based on combinations of substrings which frequently co-occur.
+It will create the encoding based on combinations of substrings which frequently co-occur.

 For instance, we might want to encode a column ``X`` that we know contains information about cities, being either Madrid or Rome :

 >>> X = pd.Series(["Rome, Italy", "Rome", "Roma, Italia", "Madrid, SP", ...
-"Madrid, spain", "Madrid", "Romq", "Rome, It"], name='city')
+"Madrid, spain", "Madrid", "Romq", "Rome, It"], name="city")
 >>> enc.fit(X)
 GapEncoder(n_components=2, random_state=0)